 Mila Air Purifier: Design

-However, we do wish that the purifier was a touch smaller, as the boxy shape (offset somewhat by the wooden legs) takes up more space than necessary and makes it difficult to find a good place for it to live.
+We wish the purifier were a touch smaller, as the boxy shape (offset somewhat by the wooden legs) takes up more space than necessary and makes it difficult to find a good place for it to live.
+That's a minor issue, though, and there are certainly larger purifiers out there that don't look anywhere near as good.

 Mila Air Purifier: Our Verdict